likitha-9/ai4society.github.io/_projects/1_project.md

 ---
-title: Rating of AI Systems Through a Causal Lens
+title: Rating of AI Systems
 team: "Dr. Biplav Srivastava, Dr. Marco Valtorta, Kausik Lakkaraju"
 description: "Artificial Intelligence (AI) systems like facial recognition systems and sentiment analyzers are known to exhibit model uncertainty which can be perceived as